shysaur/shysaur-suffixtrees/README.md

 These algorithms can be compiled with [gcc](https://gcc.gnu.org/) or [clang](http://clang.llvm.org/) on Linux and OS X, or with [mingw-w64](http://mingw-w64.org/doku.php) on Windows.
 Just open a shell and run `make`.
-At this moment they have been tested on OS X only, but except for the benchmark stuff they should already be portable enough.

 If you want to compile with Visual Studio on Windows, you'll have to make the Visual Studio project yourself.
-It should work without modifications but I have not tested it yet.
+It should work without modifications.

 ## References